armaninspace/rjobkernel/README.md

-# rjobscheduler
+# rjobkernel
-rjobscheduler is a package used to schedule your jobs/tasks which is dependent on processx (https://github.com/r-lib/processx) package for initiating processes for your jobs/tasks.
+rjobkernel is a package used to schedule your jobs/tasks which is dependent on processx (https://github.com/r-lib/processx) package for initiating processes for your jobs/tasks.

 # Installation